-More than 75% of Salmonella illnesses were attributed to seven food categories: Chicken, Fruits, Pork, Seeded Vegetables (such as tomatoes), Other Produce (such as nuts), Turkey and Eggs.
+More than 75% of Salmonella illnesses were attributed to seven food categories: Chicken, Fruits, Pork, Seeded Vegetables (such as tomatoes), Other Produce (such as fungi, herbs, nuts, and root vegetables), Beef, and Turkey.

 E. coli O157 illnesses were most often linked to Vegetable Row Crops (such as leafy greens) and Beef.
-Over 75% of illnesses were linked to these two categories.
+More than 80% of illnesses were linked to these two categories.

-Listeria monocytogenes illnesses were most often linked to Dairy Products and Fruits.

-More than 75% of illnesses were attributed to these two categories, but the rarity of Listeria monocytogenes outbreaks makes these estimates less reliable than those for other pathogens.
+Listeria monocytogenes illnesses were most often linked to Dairy products, Fruits, and Vegetable Row Crops.
+More than 75% of illnesses were attributed to these three categories, but the rarity of Listeria monocytogenes outbreaks makes these estimates less reliable than those for other pathogens.